 - References to the luxury car brand.
 It isn’t linked to Rolls-Royce so don’t mention it.

-- Chunks of text copied from its website, eg writing ‘I want to work for a company with a future every bit as exciting as its history’ because you read it on the graduate recruitment website.
-A better answer would refer to past Rolls-Royce projects that you admired, explain what it is about Rolls-Royce’s strategy for the future that excites you and how your skills and experience will help you contribute.
+- Chunks of text copied from its website, eg writing ‘I want to work for a company that has a profound impact on the world and people's lives’ because you read it on the graduate recruitment website.
+A better answer would refer to past Rolls-Royce projects that have impacted society that you admired, and explain which of its current projects excite you and how your skills and experience will help you contribute.

 - Waffle.
-You’re given 300 words to play with (around three or four paragraphs or half a page of A4).
-Given everything the question is asking, this isn’t a lot.
+You’re given 300 words to play with for each question (around three or four paragraphs or half a page of A4).
+Given everything the questions are asking, this isn’t a lot.
 You’ll need to show Rolls-Royce that you can summarise your reasons in the space you’ve been given so be concise and to the point; cut out any academic speech, unnecessary words and lengthy phrases or sentences.